joemoose/dungeoneers.d20/docs/character.md

 Strength is a prime attribute for warriors.
 Dexterity serves stealth and thievery well.
 Casting spells requires willpower.

 Roll **2d6+4** four times, noting the results.
-Assign the lowest value to your LUCK and the other three as you prefer to STR, DEX, and WIL.
+Assign the lowest value to LUCK and the other three as you prefer to our STR, DEX, and WIL.

 ## Step 5: Hit Points